 In 1773, Phillis Wheatley became the first black poet in America to publish a collection.
 An original volume of her Poems on Various Subjects, on loan to the Museum of the American Revolution, is receiving treatment at CCAHA.

 Participants in this workshop will learn to properly care for costumes and textiles and to identify issues requiring consultation with a conservator.

 This workshop will cover strategies for planning, designing, and installing professional-looking, collections-based displays and exhibitions using low-cost, readily available, preservation quality materials.

-One of the most important steps an institution can take to safeguard its collections is to be prepared in an emergency or disaster.
+One of the most important steps any cultural institution can take to safeguard its collections is to be prepared in the event of an emergency or disaster.
 This two-part program will guide participants in risk mitigation, emergency planning and preparedness,

 This two-day conference will explore the guiding principles to collecting and caring for artifacts of key historic importance from the recent past.
 Participants will attend general sessions in the morning and then have the option to select from concurrent sessions,